• Art magazine

 • 09 More jewelry trends - what is still the order of the day?

-While luxury jewelry takes on a more minimalist and imaginative aesthetics, the fashion jewelry industry is an increase in larger and striking items, whereby earrings and neck chains become the main components of an outfit.
+While luxury jewelry is adopting a more minimalist and inventive aesthetic, the fashion jewelry industry is seeing an increase in more impressive and eye-catching items, with earrings and necklaces becoming key components of an outfit.

 The evolution of jewelry design: What are the jewelry trends 2025?